 Writing Tests

-Writing tests for Nette Tester is unique in that each test is a PHP script that can be run standalone..
-This has great potential.
-As you write the test, you can simply run it to see if it works properly.
-If not, you can easily step through in the IDE and look for a bug.
+Writing tests for Nette Tester is unique because each test is a PHP script that can be run standalone.
+This holds great potential.
+While writing a test, you can simply run it to check if it works correctly.
+If it doesn't, you can easily step through it in your IDE to find the bug.

 You can even open the test in a browser.
-But above all – by running it, you will perform the test.
-You will immediately find out if it passed or failed.
+But most importantly, by running it, you execute the test.
+You immediately find out whether it passed or failed.

-In the introductory chapter, we showed a really trivial test of using PHP array.
-Now we will create our own class, which we will test, although it will also be simple.
+In the introductory chapter, we showed a very trivial test involving array manipulation.
+Now, we'll create our own class to test, although it will also be simple.

-Let's start with a typical directory layout for a library or project.
-It is important to separate the tests from the rest of the code, for example due to deployment, because we do not want to upload tests to server.
-The structure may be as follows:
+Let's start with a typical directory structure for a library or project.
+It's important to separate tests from the rest of the code, for example, for deployment purposes, as we don't want to upload tests to the production server.
+The structure might look like this:

 ├── src/ # code that we will test